rackerlabs/support-how-to/content/cloud-servers/prepare-to-migrate-a-windows-server.md

 To set up your backup directory and a schedule for exporting your backup to Cloud Files, see the instructions at [Rackspace Cloud Backup - Create a Backup](/how-to/rackspace-cloud-backup-create-a-backup).

 **Note**: Cloud Backup does not back up live databases.
-If you wish to use data from a live database, it is recommended that you configure Microsoft SQL to take a local backup using Microsoft SQL Server Management Studio, then use the Cloud Backup agent to take a backup of the database.
+If you wish to use data from a live database, it is recommended that you configure Microsoft SQL (MSSQL) to take a local backup, then use the Cloud Backup agent to take a backup of the database.
+For more information about taking a local backup with MSSQL, see [Create a maintenance backup place in SQL Server 2008 R2](/how-to/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard).

 You can find more information about Cloud Backup at <http://www.rackspace.com/cloud/backup>.